Updated: Jun 8

 iPackTravel iOS app has a module for mapping walking or hiking trails called "Map My Trail" in the Travel section.
 It uses GPS locationing to get location updates from GPS-enabled mobile devices to plot travel trails on the map when on the go.
 The app can also be used to track the routes travelled when in certain modes of transport (not when underground).

-The new and improved version of "Map My Trail" is now available as a standalone app called "iPT MapTrail" ("iPT" is the abbreviation of "iPackTravel").
-With a new user interface and a complete revamp of the navigation flow, iPT MapTrail app emphasised ease of use and is geared for new functionality in the near future.
-All new features will also be added to the iPackTravel app in due course.
+The wholly new version of "Map My Trail" is now available as a standalone app called "iPT MapTrail" ("iPT" is the abbreviation of "iPackTravel").
+With new user interfaces and complete revamp, iPT MapTrail app emphasised ease of use and is geared for more new features in the near future.

 Starting a New Trail

 MapTrail supports all forms of trail mapping, be it walking, jogging, hiking, cycling or even in a transport — as long as GPS locationing is available.

 After selecting an activity type for a new trail, MapTrail will set a default accuracy level and updating interval for the selected activity to balance accuracy with performance, battery consumption and appropriateness, and they are fully customisable.

 As higher GPS accuracy can result in higher power consumption from the mobile device, setting appropriate accuracy allows optimal tracking for the full trail without having the battery being depleted prematurely.
 So, avoid going for the highest accuracy if it is not necessary, especially when in a transport.